natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 ![execorder](https://www.dropbox.com/s/8mefcfyvz0iujpa/26.png?raw=1)

 # Checkoff
-Implement a restart mechanism when game is ***over***.
+See the lab recording (the playlist for all recordings can be found in our course handout) to know the final state of the project before proceeding to Implement a **restart** mechanism when game is ***over***.
 You need to reset everything: score, player position, etc.

 You’re free to implement it in any way. *It will not affect your checkoff score.* The grading for this lab is **binary** (completed / not completed).